-31.3.
-Operating risk (continued)
+30.3.
+Regular operational risks (continued)

-The flour market strives for increasing concentration, i.e. reducing the total number of flour producers (by enlarging or shutting down small mills) in order to achieve economies of scale to lower production costs per unit of product and thus strengthen the competitive position in the market.
+The flour market strives for increasing concentration, i.e. reducing the total number of flour producers (by enlarging or shutting down small mills) to achieve economies of scale to lower production costs per unit of product and thus strengthen the competitive position in the market.
 To this end, in May 2014, the Company acquired the milling business of the companies Belje d.d.
 Darda and PIK Vinkovci d.d. from the Agrokor concern.
 With Croatia's accession to the European Union, the Company is no longer faced only with domestic competition, which is why the need to strengthen competitiveness is even more pronounced.